Donovan Inniss '18

 Because my cohort was so small, 19 people to be exact, we became very close to each other and to our program manager.
 With this, we often planned many outings inside and outside of Ann Arbor.
 A group of us drove to Chicago for a weekend, went kayaking on another weekend, danced to Bachata on a weeknight, and ate foods from different cultures every Friday!
 I cannot pick one single memory that outranks another because they were all filled with diversity, culture, and friendship with likeminded individuals.
 The summer in its entirety went far beyond anything I could have imagined it to be, and I truly wish I could relive those moments with the people I am certain will remain my lifelong friends.

 Advice for students interested in applying for an internship?

-Apply to a lot of internships!
-It isn't guaranteed that you're going to get into the one you want — they're very competitive.
+Second, apply to a lot of internships!
+It is not guaranteed that you're going to get into the one you want — they're very competitive.
 If you apply for an internship, make sure it is something that you love doing; otherwise you may not enjoy the experience!
 Familiarize yourself with all of the program specifics to see if there are things to do in that city or with the people from your program — you wouldn't want to spend an entire summer stuck in the same position.
 Keep an open mind and try to have fun.

 What are your plans after graduation?

 I intend to take a gap year to teach English in a foreign country – South America, Japan…no idea yet!
 I then intend to enroll in medical school after that.